ball6847/git-commit-ai/README.md

 - Batch processing for multiple commits
 - Web UI interface

+## Known Issues
+- [ ] model selection from env doesn't seem to be picked up
+- [ ] add build command to run on preinstall

 ## License

 MIT License - feel free to use this project however you'd like!